bytedance/ByteMLPerf/README.md

 - In addition to performance and accuracy, the evaluation of ASIC hardware also includes assessing the ease of use and the extent of graph compilation coverage;
 - The performance and accuracy obtained from testing on the Open Model Zoo will serve as a reference for evaluating the introduction of ASIC hardware;

-Vendors can refer to this document for guidance on how to become a backend:[ByteMLPerf Guide](https://bytedance.us.feishu.cn/docx/L98Mdw3J6obMtJxeRBzuHeRbsof) [[中文版](https://bytedance.feishu.cn/docs/doccno9eLS3OseTA5aMBeeQf2cf#TDK8of)]
+Vendors can refer to this document for guidance on how to build a backend:[ByteMLPerf Guide](https://bytedance.us.feishu.cn/docx/L98Mdw3J6obMtJxeRBzuHeRbsof) [[中文版](https://bytedance.feishu.cn/docs/doccno9eLS3OseTA5aMBeeQf2cf#TDK8of)]

 ## Usage
 The user uses lanuch.py as the entry point.
 When using byte mlperf to evaluate the model, you only need to pass in two parameters --task and --hardware_type, as shown below: